On this page:

 A student’s time in graduate study is measured by G-Year, which refers to the number of years of graduate study.
 For example, a student in their first year is a G1, in their second year a G2, and so on.
 Both the Registrar’s Office and academic programs track G-Year, which may diverge if the academic program approves an adjustment.

-A program may grant a student a G-Year adjustment in certain circumstances (students should reach out to their program for more information).
+A program may grant a student a G-Year adjustment to their Departmental G-Year in certain circumstances; students should reach out to their program for more information.
 If approved, the adjustment will apply to the G10 enrollment cap and, if applicable, to when the student invokes guaranteed teaching and applies for a dissertation completion fellowship.
+G-Year adjustments are not accompanied by additional funding but are aimed at providing students more time to meet academic deadlines/milestones, by delaying them one year, such as:

 Students who desire a change in their department G-Year based on a reason below should contact their program to submit a formal request; the program will confer with the Office of Student Affairs.
 A leave of absence may not be necessary to receive an adjustment for a medically documented illness, childbirth or major family-related issues, or other disruptions.